 - The student is serving on active duty in the Armed Forces of the U. S., Texas National Guard, or Reserve Component of Armed Forces and has been serving for at least three years preceding enrollment.

-*SAT and ACT scores are valid five years from the date of testing to the first day of enrollment in an accredited Texas public institution of higher education.
-TAKS scores are valid for three years.
+*SAT, ACT, TAKS, and STAAR EOC scores are valid five years from the date of testing to the first day of enrollment in an accredited Texas public institution of higher education.
 After April 1, 2004, students holding the composite score on the SAT/ACT may be exempt from a portion of the TSI approved examination in the individual area in which they met the required score.
-Partial exemptions also exist for TAKS scores.
+Partial exemptions also exist for TAKS and STAAR EOC scores.
 Students must have both the required reading and writing TAKS score to be partially exempt from the reading and writing portion of an assessment.
 Mixing or combining scores from the SAT administered prior to March 2016 and the SAT administered on or after March 2016 is not allowable.

 For additional information, contact the Center for Academic Student Achievement at (361) 825-5933 or the Academic Testing Center at (361) 825-2334.